ku-sldg/plih/_types/3-Typed-Recursion.md

 definition, the function `g` from the outer `lambda` appears.
 This is the general form for any recursive construction we would like to create.
 Specifically, create the recursive function and replace the recursive instance with a variable created by an outer `lambda`.
+This will give you the value for the `g` parameter in the fixpoint.

 ## Typing fix